mathiasertl/django-ca/docs/source/quickstart_docker_compose.rst

 For a quick start, there are only a few variables you need to specify:

-.. template-include:: bash include/quickstart_with_docker_compose/env.jinja
+.. template-include:: bash include/quickstart_with_docker_compose/.env.jinja
-   :caption: docker-compose.override.yml
+   :caption: .env
    :context: quickstart-with-docker-compose

 Generate DH parameters